550tealeaves/D3-fundamentals/Week-4-Scales-Axes/Week-4-HW-scales-axes/Readme.md

 - Shifted the axes up and to the right because they were too close to the margins, so the axes labels would disappear when you added some spacing

 - Unable to add all data labels - it only shows some
-- Unable to order the bars correctly - Very bad should have been the first category, followed by Bad - graph looks weird
+- Had to reorder the csv file in order for the x-axis to order properly